Home | Stories and Essays

 and the version of pragmatism underlying the book's own construction of human

-matters --institutional mores, politics, etc.-- are well handled, or even
+substantive academic matters --institutional mores, politics, etc.-- aree well handled, or even plausible.
+The particularities

 ---John